Measter/Tomato/README.md

 ## Usage

-If you just want a quick emulator, grap [Lettuce](https://github.com/SirCmpwn/Tomato/downloads) and run it.
+If you just want a quick emulator, grab [Lettuce](https://github.com/SirCmpwn/Tomato/downloads) and run it.
 On Windows, double click the file.
 On Linux or Mac, run this:

     mono Lettuce.exe